Please note, the order volume has been updated. This is due to package and minimum order quantities.

 This design for ductile steel failure requires an anchor classified as ductile.
 This approach is also applicable only for the tension component and some provisions need to be observed to ensure that the cause of failure is steel failure.

-We’ve also added our own Hilti research results into PROFIS Anchor design software, so that you can find solutions, which go beyond EOTA TR 045.
+We’ve also added our own Hilti research results into PROFIS Engineering software, so that you can find solutions, which go beyond EOTA TR 045.

 To see account specific prices and content, please choose appropriate account.